illinois-data-curation/is477-sp25-group33/StatusReport.md

 ---

-### Week 15: Final Report, Reproducibility, and Presentation ⏳ Upcoming
+### Week 15: Final Report, Reproducibility, and Presentation

+This is planned for next 2 weeks.

-Tasks for next week include:
+Tasks include:
 - Writing final interpretation of visualizations
 - Packaging all scripts into a `make` or `.sh` pipeline
 - Completing `README.md` with full instructions